 Item Vehicle Year Comments

-Cruiser - Ford Utility 2018
+Cruiser - Ford Utility 2020 #201

-Cruiser - Ford Utility 2017 2016 Cruiser totaled in accident
+Cruiser - Ford Utility 2018 #181

-Cruiser - Ford Utility 2017
+Cruiser - Ford Utility 2017 #172 2016 Cruiser totaled in accident

-Cruiser - Ford Utility 2015
+Cruiser - Ford Utility 2017 #171

-4WD Pickup - Ford F-250 2016
+4WD Pickup - Ford F-250 2016 #162

-Lexus RX-350 2010 Donated to Police Department
+Lexus RX-350 2010 #101 Donated to Police Department

 The future needs of the Chester Police Department are personnel and space needs.
-Chester's population has increased in recent years to over 5,200 residents as of 2019 (estimate provided by the NH State Office of Strategic Initiatives).
+Chester's population has increased in recent years to over 5,298 residents as of 2019 (estimate provided by the NH State Office of Strategic Initiatives).
 The Department's staffing has not expanded to meet the increased need.
 FBI and BJS statistics suggest that Chester should employ 2.5 full time officers per one thousand residents.
 Although this police officer to population ratio is a general rule of thumb, it is the Department's intention to provide the best police service possible.
 Workload plays a large factor in staffing levels.
-When we are understaffed, and officers do not have a set schedule with time off fatigue sets in.
+When we are understaffed, and officers do not have a set schedule with time off, fatigue sets in.
 With limited resources to draw from fatigue leads to critical thinking errors and this creates a larger liability on the town.
+A work / life balance is critical in all aspects of employment.
+This is even more important based on the environment police officers are faced with daily.
+We often deal with things normal society cannot imagine and when they do encounter it, that is usually one of the worst days of their lives.
+We are, unfortunately, the people that get called during the worst day of most people's lives.

 The Police Department also hopes to improve the housing and maintenance of its vehicles.
 Proper vehicle care and maintenance ensures the longevity of the vehicles, keeping departmental and taxpayer costs down.
 A multi-purpose garage, used for routine maintenance work and storage of vehicles and supplies, would address this concern.
 A "Sally Port" is critical for safety reasons as the Department is now taking prisoners through the front lobby of the police station which substantially increases the Town's liability.
-A sally port is a garage connected to the police department that a cruiser enters when we have someone in custody.
+A sally port / multi-purpose is a garage connected to the police department that a cruiser enters when we have someone in custody.
 They secure the door and bring the subject into the booking room without having to enter any public part of the building.
 This increases officer and the subject's safety significantly.

 The multi-purpose garage "sally port" was discussed during the 2016 CIP process.
 The process and associated cost were examined.
-It was determined that a space needs assessment would be performed to have an independent analysis of the current police facility and document current deficiencies to include but not limited to ingress, egress, lobby area, ventilation and parking.
+It was determined that a space needs assessment would be performed to have an independent analysis of the current police facility and document current deficiencies to include but not limited to ingress, egress, lobby area, ventilation, and parking.
 The analysis will evaluate the possibility of expanding or renovating our current facility or if not feasible to document as to why not.

 The study will include the Police Department's needs to create a space they may use as a mini laboratory and armory.
 The laboratory would allow property to be dusted for fingerprints and the Police Department can conduct other examinations, without contaminating other parts of the facility.
 The armory would allow the proper storage and maintenance of firearms.
 The Officers currently must service their weapons in the patrol room at their desks.
 The evidence room will also have to be expanded in the upcoming years as it is a relatively small area and has reached its capacity.
-The evidence room fails to meet recommended guidelines relative to ventilation.
-The current evidence room has no ventilation and allows the fumes from the evidence room to enter the police department's office areas.
 The current facility also does not have a community room that could be used for outside training, community events and a citizen police academy.